The #1 Mistake People Make With Their First App (And How To Prevent It)

 So what does it matter if we build a few extra features, you say?

-Three Reasons Building Too Many Features Is a Bad Idea
+Three Reasons Why Building Too Many Features is A Bad Idea

 Everything before the app is in the app stores is like playing house when you’re a kid, in the playhouse, there’s no mortgage or marital issues, similarly while your app is still a prototype everything seems perfect, but once it hits reality you get real true feedback on what works and what doesn’t.
 So the goal with the first version of the app is to only build what you are absolutely confident in, and nothing more, because reality is the best teacher.